atomic-penguin/chef-fundamentals/slides/resources-in-depth/01_slide.md

 The equivalent of running `ln -s /etc/hosts /tmp/hosts`:

+Type this into your Shef session (recipe context):

     @@@ruby
     link "/tmp/hosts" do
       to "/etc/hosts"
     end
+    run_chef

 * target_file - the file name of the link
 * to - the real target file